Users and Permissions¶

 There is a reference page that lists a bit more detail on the permission options, such as descriptions.
 It is linked to both from descriptions on the Roles list and within the help text for the permissions field in the Role edit dialog.

-Global Roles include the CloudBolt Admin, Devops Admin, Super Admin, and API Access roles.
+Global Roles include the Super Admin, Devops Admin, Global Viewer, API Access, and CloudBolt Admin roles.
 An end user account may be granted one or all of these roles.
 These roles confer extra permissions to a user.

 The Super Admin role gives all permissions in CB.
 This includes the ability to administer CB, plus full access to all groups, servers, and resources.